 Recently Amcor has paid out, on average, around 61.93% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.91% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Amcor shareholders could enjoy a 3.91% return on their shares, in the form of dividend payments.
 In Amcor's case, that would currently equate to about $0.472 per share.

 Amcor's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 Amcor's most recent dividend payout was on 13 December 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 22 November 2021 (the "ex-dividend date").

 Amcor share price volatility

-Amcor plc develops, manufactures, and sells various packaging products for food, beverage, medical and pharmaceutical, fresh produce, snack food, personal care, and other industries worldwide.
+Amcor plc develops, produces, and sells packaging products for food, beverage, pharmaceutical, medical, home- and personal-care, and other products worldwide.
 It operates through two segments, Flexibles and Rigid Packaging.
-The company provides flexible packaging products, rigid packaging containers, specialty cartons, and closures.
-The company is headquartered in Zürich, Switzerland.
+The company provides flexible packaging solutions, special cartons, plastic bottles and jars, and capsules and closures.
+The company was incorporated in 1926 and is headquartered in Zürich, Switzerland.